-3.18.16.6 Before the test certificates are signed or issued by the surveyor to the Register, the manufacturer is required to furnish the surveyor to the Register with a written declaration stating that the material has been made by an approved process and that it has been subjected to and has withstood satisfactorily the required tests in the presence of the surveyor to the Register.
-The Register name shall appear on the test certificate.
-The following form of declaration will be accepted if stamped or printed on each test certificate or shipping statement with the name of the steelworks and initialled for the makers by an authorized official:

-"We hereby certify that the material has been made by an approved process and has been satisfactorily tested in accordance with the Register Rules".
+3.18.16.6 Before the Certificate is issued, the manufacturer is required to furnish the surveyor to the Register with a written declaration stating that the material has been made by an approved process and that it has been subjected to and has withstood satisfactorily the required tests in the presence of the surveyor to the Register.
+The Register name shall appear on the Manufacturer's Certificate.
+The following form of declaration will be accepted if stamped or printed on each test certificate or shipping statement with the name of the steelworks and initialled for the makers by an authorized official: "We hereby certify that the material has been made by an approved process and has been satisfactorily tested in accordance with the Register Rules".